D-Kats/PasswordGenerator/README.md

 ## IMPORTANT INFO

 - Tool writes the wordlist file in utf-8 so any language can be used for the password generation.

+- The tool can accept whole words or even phrases and not just characters.
+Each word or phrase should be separated by coma and that way it will be considered as one element for the password creation procedure, thus being scrambbled with every other character/word/phrase provided.

 - All signs and special characters can also be used as input characters for the password generation, except a '**coma**' character which is used as the separator!